Romans 7: Verse 1

-Jewish Christians in Rome would have been familiar with the Hebrew Bible but many commentators recognise that "the whole Roman Church, whether Jewish or Gentile, would be familiar with it; many of them having been disciples of the synagogue, and all being directed constantly to the use of the Old Testament by apostolic precept and example".
+Jewish Christians in Rome would have been familiar with the Hebrew Bible, but many commentators recognise that "the whole Roman Church, whether Jewish or Gentile, would be familiar with it; many of them having been disciples of the synagogue, and all being directed constantly to the use of the Old Testament by apostolic precept and example".
 William Robertson Nicoll, however, argues that "neither Roman nor Mosaic law is specially referred to: the argument rests on the nature of law in general".

-Marriage provides an example as stated in verse 2.

 Verse 2

+Marriage provides an example of Paul's point in verse 1.
+Hill considers the example to be "somewhat forced".